shopwp/documentation/docs/shortcodes/wps_products_description.md

 # [wps_products_description]

-The `[wps_products_description]` shortcode allows you to display one or more product descriptions in a list or grid.
-This is useful if you only want to show the product descriptions without title, pricing, etc.
+The description shortcode allows you to display one or more product descriptions in a list or grid.
+Useful if you only want to show the product description.

 :::info